 VHA Staff shall only collect information that is necessary to fulfil the stated purposes and shall ensure that all such information is recorded in a manner that is accurate, reliable, up-to-date and secure.

 Only authorized VHA Staff shall be given access to PI/PHI as needed to fulfill their roles/functions.
-In addition, PI/PHI shall not be used or disclosed for any purposes other than those originally stated at the time it was obtained, except with the further consent of the individual or as required by law.
+In addition, PI/PHI shall not be used or disclosed for any purposes other than those originally stated at the time it was obtained, except with the further consent of the individual or as permitted by law.

 VHA Staff shall only handle PI/PHI in compliance with the procedures outlined in this policy and the applicable related policies, including but not limited to: